comboy/komoku/README.md

 * http server
 * komowku-web with graphs
 * string opt to only allow specified set of values (careful with `update_key` and historical values that may not comply)

+## Architecture

+`Komoku.Server` is the main access point.
+You can call on it things like `get`, `put` or `list_keys`.
+It also starts outside interfacess like `Komoku.Server.Websocket` according to config.exs.

+Each key is handled by a separate process (`KeyHandler`).
+It stores last value cache in its state, it's responsible for appropriate key value updates (e.g. change value to false for uptime type of key), consolidating data, and fetching it from `Storage` when necessary.

+`Storage` is responsible for persistant value store.
+Basically a database interface.

+`KeyMaster` manages keys.
+It keeps list of all the keys, creates, updates and removes them.
+It also manages `KeyHandler` processes.

+`SubscriptionManager` - you won't guess! `KeyHandler` publishes changes of keys to it, and client processes created by e.g. `Komoku.Server.Websocket` can subscribe to these changes.